 The estate of Isabelle and Denis Pommier was founded in 1990 when the Pommiers, a young couple at the time, decided to take over 2 ha of their family’s land to produce their own wine.
 It took them a few years to get it down right, and their first actual bottled release was in 1994.
-The estate now spans 16 ha of vineyards with appellations ranging from Petit Chablis all the way up to three Chablis premiers crus (Fourchaume, Cote de Lechet and Beauroy).
+The estate now spans 16 ha of vineyards with appellations ranging from Petit Chablis all the way up to three Chablis premiers crus (Fourchaume, Cote de Lechet and Troesmes, which is a sub-parcel in Beauroy).

-Since the beginning, there has always been a strong respect for the land and unique terroir of the region, and sustainable farming techniques – lutte raisonnée - were used.
-In the last couple of years, however, emboldened by the qualitative gains resulting from plowing the soils and working more naturally in the vineyards, the Pommiers are now fully organic (in official conversion for certification since 2011).
+Since the beginning, there has always been a strong respect for the land and the unique terroir of the region, and sustainable farming techniques – lutte raisonnée - were used.
+In the last couple of years, however, emboldened by the qualitative gains resulting from plowing the soils and working more naturally in the vineyards, the Pommiers are now fully organic.

 At harvest, the Pommiers are one of the few estates who hand-harvest a good portion of their production.
-In fact, all of the 1er Crus, and a few of the old-vine villages parcels that make up their “Croix aux Moines” cuvée are harvested by hand, with sorting both in the vineyards and in the cellar.
-The rest of the Chablis and Petit Chablis are in fact carefully harvested by machine, for “economic reasons”.
-In the cellar, all of the wines are fermented with indigenous yeasts, with Chablis and Petit Chablis fermented 100% in tank, and the 1er Crus and Chablis “Croix aux Moines” fermented and aged 50% in tank and 50% in barrel (mostly used) for a period of 18 months.
+In fact, all of the 1er Crus, and some of their old-vine villages parcels are harvested by hand, with sorting both in the vineyards and in the cellar.
+In the cellar, all of the wines are fermented with indigenous yeasts, with Chablis and Petit Chablis fermented 100% in tank, and the 1er Crus and Chablis “Croix aux Moines” [lieu-dit] fermented and aged one-third in barrel (mostly used) and two-thirds in tank for a period of 18 months.